-Citizens Advisory Committee

-Report on Measure RR Tax Revenues and Expenses
+Citizens Advisory Committee Report on Measure RR Tax Revenues and Expenses

-Fiscal Year 2023 (July 2022 - June 2023)
+Fiscal Year 2024 (July 2023 - June 2024)

 The Citizens Advisory Committee (CAC) of the Peninsula Corridor Joint Powers Board (JPB) is pleased to provide its annual report on the expenditure of tax proceeds from the Measure RR Funds.
-This report covers the Fiscal Year 2023, from July 1, 2022, through June 30, 2023.
+This report covers the Fiscal Year 2024, from July 1, 2023, through June 30, 2024.
 With regards to Measure RR, the principal duties of the CAC are to ensure that the tax proceeds have been expended for the purpose set forth in the Measure RR ballot language and to provide a report on the independent audit conducted pursuant to the ballot language and the JPB Resolution which placed Measure RR on the ballot.

-The CAC is composed of nine members representing the City and County of San Francisco and the Counties of San Mateo and Santa Clara.
+The CAC comprises nine members representing the City and County of San Francisco and the Counties of San Mateo and Santa Clara.
 Under the CAC's charter, as amended by the JPB through Resolution No. 2022-03, the CAC serves as the independent oversight committee for the Measure RR sales tax.
 In its capacity as the independent oversight committee, the CAC is responsible for providing information to the taxpayers of the three counties in the following ways:

-- Receive the JPB's annual audit report on receipts and expenditures of Measure RR tax proceeds - Hold an annual public hearing on the audit report - Issue an annual report of the CAC on the audit results to provide the public with information regarding how the tax proceeds are being spent.
+- Receive the JPB's annual audit report on receipts and expenditures of Measure RR tax proceeds. - Hold an annual public hearing on the audit report. - Issue an annual report of the CAC on the audit results to provide the public with information regarding how the tax proceeds are being spent.

 The Board of Directors of the JPB is responsible for the prioritization and distribution of funds received pursuant to the provisions of Measure RR.
-The independent audit conducted by the JPB and the CAC's report are intended to provide additional accountability with respect to the expenditure of these proceeds by the JPB.
+The independent audit conducted by the JPB and the CAC's report are intended to provide additional accountability concerning the expenditure of these proceeds by the JPB.

-The JPB's annual audit report on receipts and expenditures of Measure RR tax proceeds for the Fiscal Year ended June 30, 2023, was conducted by Brown Armstrong, CPAs, an independent accounting firm.
-This firm has several years of experience in conducting independent audits of the financial statements of the JPB.
+The JPB's annual audit report on receipts and expenditures of Measure RR tax proceeds for the fiscal year ended June 30, 2024, was conducted by Brown Armstrong, CPAs, an independent accounting firm.
+This firm has several years of experience conducting independent audits of the financial statements of the JPB.
 In its audit, Brown Armstrong, CPAs provided what is known as an unmodified opinion (often referred to as a "clean" opinion) on the Measure RR financial statements as prepared by the JPB staff.
-The CAC held a public hearing on the audit report on March 20, 2024.
+The CAC holds a public hearing on the audit report on March 19, 2025.
 A copy of the audit report is attached as Appendix A.